 However if your projects are on the smaller side, and you don’t necessarily need to move half of your garden to the other side of the yard, a trusty spade is better.
 It’s smaller and easier to work with.
 Grab one with a strong steel spade and a fibreglass handle and it will last you a lifetime.

 A fork hoe and a regular hoe in one, this tool will save you space while giving you the functionality of both.
 Perfect for aerating and breaking up soil.

 Also called an oscillating hoe, this gardening tool is perfect for weeding as it effortlessly pulls out the roots of the invaders.
 It’s also very handy for tidying up the edges of your garden beds thanks to it’s shape.
 The loop hoe slips very easily under the top layer of soil, making it very good for cultivating it, or when you wish to add compost to it.

-While technically not shafted tools, they do offer a much improved reach over secateurs and must be used with both hands.
-This however provides a huge increase in cutting power for when you need to cut off a whole branch from a hedge or a tree.
+While technically not shafted tools, they do offer a much-improved reach over secateurs and must be used with both hands.
+This, however, provides a huge increase in cutting power for when you need to cut off a whole branch from a tree or a hedge.